NasirDad/NasirDad/README.md

 - 😎 Non-academic (But Academic) interest ...
 Using machine learning to advance complex grappling motions, particularly applied in Brazilian Jiu-Jitsu (Gordan Ryan vs Machine?)
 - ✔ Favourite Quote...
 "Kindle a light of meaning, in the darkness of mere being". -Carl Jung

+If you're interested in Machine Learning and Jiu-Jitsu (or grappling in general no-gi) check out http://eel.is/GrappleMap/index.html !
+Working on improving this platform with @Eelis.

 <!---